ShivaniShewale02/LifeSync/README.md

 # LifeSync

-This project is under development.
+This project is under the  development.
 Will share the updates soon!
 Stay tuned!!!